 We don´t have to travel far to experience nature.
 Take a walk through a forest in your vicinity, visit the seaside if you live close, hike through remote mountains or even just take some time in a park close-by.
 There are lots of ways – take one and you might feel the magic, the tranquility, the serenity and the balance of life our mother earth is providing for us.

-Each one of us can help our planet: plant a new tree, dispose trash properly, stop eating meat and fish if you do not rely on it to survive, collect rubbish if you see it, don’t torture animals, don´t buy products from destructive companies and and and.
+Each one of us can help our planet: plant a new tree, dispose of the trash properly, stop eating meat and fish if you do not rely on it to survive, collect rubbish if you see it, don’t torture animals, don´t buy products from destructive companies and and and.
 It´s not about being perfect, it’s about starting somewhere.

 If we boycott products harvested, fished or farmed unsustainably, the industry will be urged to change.
 We should support products, that are produced locally and in accordance with nature.
 Act locally, think globally brings it pretty much to the point.
 It seems as if there are no more boundaries to possible exploitation – be it fracking, deep-sea fishing or oil drilling in the Arctic.
 We will lose precious ecosystems and they might be lost forever.
-This will severely affect life on our planet on the long-term.
+This will severely affect life on our planet in the long-term.
 It may seem like an impossible effort to stop this, but the more we are, the bigger our impact!
 Let’s work together on a sustainable future where rhinos, sharks, rainforests, glaciers, polar bears, condors, orangutans and whales will still be existing – we owe it to the next generations!